Site Index • Wiki • Blog

 spouse contributes toward?
 Letting a divorced ex-spouse reach into the

-future and take what they contributed nothing toward is insulting and
+future and take what they contributed nothing toward is damaging to a

 party that has no voice in the legal system.